odrodrig/RAG-LLM-Service/watsonx-assistant-setup/README.md

 Use **Actions Global Settings** (see wheel icon top right of **Actions** page) to upload the `RAG-LLM-App-action.json` to your assistant.
 For more information, see [Uploading](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import).
 You may also need to refresh the action **Preview** chat, after uploading, to get all the session variables initialized before these actions will work correctly.

-If you want to include customer feedback logging and a references carousel, use the `RAG-App+logging+carousel-actions.json` action file instead.
-To see the resulting customer feedback, run the Logging Script included [here](./loggingScript.py).
-For instructions on how to run it, see [Logging Script Instructions](./Logging.md).

 Under **Variables->Created by you** within the **Actions** page, set the `es_index_name` session variable.

 **NOTE**: If you import the actions _before_ configuring the extension, you will see errors on the actions because it could not find the extension.
 Configure the extension (as described [above](#prerequisites)), and re-import the action JSON file.